 CPU: Intel Core i7 | Graphics: Nvidia GeForce GTX 970M - 980M | RAM: 16GB - 64GB DDR4 | Screen: 17.3-inch, full HD 1,920 x 1,080, IPS LCD | Storage: 128GB - 512GB SSD; 1TB HDD (7,200rpm)

 The Asus ROG G752 bears an aggressive design that sets it apart from the many, more sedate gaming laptops that inhabit the world.
 Instead of donning the black plastic shell typical of hardware in its class, the ROG G752 sports a shell brushed with aluminum panels, angular lines and glowing red segments.
-On top of its in-your-face styling, this 17-incher delivers tremendous performance and runs modern blockbusters with ease at max settings.
-The only thing it’s missing is an Ultra HD display.
+On top of its in-your-face styling, this 17-incher delivers tremendous performance, running modern blockbusters at max settings and with ease.
+The only thing missing is a 4K screen.

 Read the full review: Asus ROG G752